-Google’s Pixel 3 is one of the best phones you can buy, but it isn’t perfect.
+A lot of exciting phones are on the way as 2019 continues and that includes the Google Pixel 4 and Pixel 4 XL.
+Google’s Pixel 3 is a great phone, but it’s not perfect.
 And the Pixel 3 XL isn’t perfect either.
-However, the upcoming Pixel 4 could be one of the most exciting smartphones of 2019, but only if Google makes some major changes we’ll talk about below.
+That makes the Pixel 4 one of the most exciting upcoming devices of the year, as Google can easily make some notable changes we’ll talk about below.

 Important Pixel 4 Details

 - Google Pixel 4 Release Date: Early October 2019 announcement, late Oct release date